patilashish312/TransactionService/README.md

 Spring boot based Account balance transaction webservice.

 This case study is Account transaction API.

+To run this project, we need to run `SpringBootStart.java` as java application.

 This Web service do mainly following operations-
 1. Get Accounts and balances
 2. Register new account